close

 Save the current map location and zoom level as your default home location whenever this page is loaded.

-SaveLegacy Bike Park is a new bike park located SW of the community of Lakeside, Montana.
-It officially opened on July 15, 2021.
-This is a shuttled bike park and the $45 ticket gets you unlimited shuttle rides from bottom to top between the hours of 12-7pm on Friday and 10-5 on Saturday and Sunday.
+This is a shuttled bike park and the $55 ticket gets you unlimited shuttle rides from bottom to top between the hours of 12-7pm on Friday and 10-5 on Saturday and Sunday.
+The Park also offers a non-shuttle option to pedal the Park for a reduced rate.
+Pedalling is available via a pedal pass ($30 as of 2024).
 The park is occasionally open for special events on Monday.
 Please go directly to the website for current information and shuttle tickets at Legacybikepark.com.

 The area is gated and you will need a combo to open it and that combo will be included in an email after you purchase your ticket.
 Please help us keep the neighborhood happy by staying on the access road, driving 10 mph and being kind to other drivers.

 The park hosts trainings, a couple of pump tracks, live music, bike competitions, and even weddings (usually two-wheeled weddings).
 There is an air bag under construction as well as a skills area that runs from green to double black in difficulty.
+In 2004 there are two notable events: SheShreds - August 12-15 and Lift-Off Jump Jam Event September 20-21.

-Camping is available for only $25 a night.
+Camping is available for only $30 a night.

 From the LBC website: